Dipendra6377/Revision-of-Previous-Topics/README.md

 Topic wise

 # Abbreviation
-npis = no problem in solving the problem in 1 go__ hc = hard concept of the problem and must solve another time
+npis = no problem in solving the problem in 1 go <br />

+hc = hard concept of the problem and must solve another time